-Since 2008, Michelle Fabio, Esq. has been providing personal statements critiques to aspiring law students; in that time, she’s received countless thanks and praise for her thorough, helpful reviews–and so Personal Statement Artist review and editing services and The Art of the Law School Personal Statement eBook were born.
+For over ten years, Michelle Fabio, Esq. provided personal statements critiques to aspiring law students; in that time, she received countless thanks and praise for her thorough, helpful reviews — and so The Art of the Law School Personal Statement was born, combining all her knowledge in one handy volume.

-Michelle is the former About.com Guide to Law School, a licensed attorney, Managing Editor of Gemelli Press, and freelance writer and editor as well as official blogger for LegalZoom.com.
+Michelle is the former About.com Guide to Law School, a licensed attorney, Managing Editor of Gemelli Press, and freelance writer and editor.
 Through her time at About.com, Michelle consulted with admissions officers at top law schools around the country.

 She knows what law school adcomms want to see in personal statements — and what makes an essay forgettable or even harmful to an otherwise solid application.